 - Innies and Outies: The Vagina, Clitoris, Uterus, and More

 - Get With the Flow: All About FAM

-You will want to keep in mind though that when we are talking about oral or manual sex, there can be STI risks (and, in some cases, pregnancy risks with manual sex).
+You will want to keep in mind though that when we are talking about oral or manual sex, there can be STI risks.
 In order to protect both of you, it is important to use appropriate safer sex practices by using things like condoms, dental dams, and gloves or finger cots.